mkatychev/dot-slash-go/README.md

 For example, the script `.go/test/hello` would be available through `./go test hello`.
 Any arguments passed after the command will be curried through to the script, making it trivial to pass values and options around as needed.

-The simplest way to add a command however, is to just run `./go command create [command name]` and have it plop down the files for you to customize.

 ### Contextual Help
 The dot-slash-go script provides tools which enable your users to easily discover how to use your